tynason/orbitboy/readme.txt

 What winds up being interesting in looking at these displays is the self-similarity in the statistics.
 The radius plot, its transform, looks similar to the angle plot or its transform.

 The peaks in the Fourier spectrum look self-similar; but this is just what you would expect.
 Of course it must be so, since the dynamics of the orbit itself is self-similar.

-There is a bug somewhere in the windowing part that causes the window to shrink vertically with each new (p,q).
 _______________________________________

 Notes on params: